datable-be/AI4C_ContentAnalysis/README.md

 Alternatively, one can call the [Google Cloud Vision API](https://cloud.google.com/vision), which actually combines two services, namely [label detection](https://cloud.google.com/vision/docs/labels) and [object localization](https://cloud.google.com/vision/docs/object-localizer).

-If, however, the user uses this service, without supplying an API key, the internal service is called.
+If, however, one uses this service without supplying an API key, the internal service is called.

 #### blib-vqa-base

 Alternatively, one can use the [blip-vqa-base model](https://huggingface.co/Salesforce/blip-vqa-base), aka "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation".
 Given an image, this method uses the pretrained model to identify the main subject in the image and retrieves its corresponding Wikidata URI, if available.
 The script also maintains a JSON database to store previously retrieved Wikidata URIs for concepts, reducing the need for redundant API calls.

 Note that, other than the internal and Google Vision object detection, this method is not able to locate the detected objects on the image with specific coordinates.